 build_graph will be the tower function, so you need to follow some rules.

-Because this interface is for single-cost training, you need to return the cost tensor.
+Because this interface is specialized for single-cost training, you need to return the cost tensor.

 After defining such a model, use it with

-config = TrainConfig( model=MyModel() dataflow=my_dataflow, # data=my_inputsource, # alternatively, use a customized InputSource callbacks=[...], # some default callbacks are automatically applied # some default monitors are automatically applied steps_per_epoch=300, # default to the size of your InputSource/DataFlow ) trainer = SomeTrainer() # trainer = SyncMultiGPUTrainerParameterServer(8) launch_train_with_config(config, trainer)
+config = TrainConfig( model=MyModel() dataflow=my_dataflow, # data=my_inputsource, # alternatively, use an InputSource callbacks=[...], # some default callbacks are automatically applied # some default monitors are automatically applied steps_per_epoch=300, # default to the size of your InputSource/DataFlow ) trainer = SomeTrainer() # trainer = SyncMultiGPUTrainerParameterServer(8) launch_train_with_config(config, trainer)

 Some wrappers were made on top of tensorpack trainers, to create a Keras-like interface.
 See Tensorpack+Keras examples for details.